GeRDI-Project/GerdiKubed_Operations/README.md

 # Requirements

-* Debian 9.1 or higher on the remote machines (you can use the recipe (TODO: add link) to create a VM image against which these scripts have been tested).
+* Debian 9.1 or higher on the remote machines (you can use the [recipe](CreateVMImage.md) to create a VM image against which these scripts have been tested).
 * Running sshd on the remote machines and on the control machine (preferrably localhost)
 * Pub key in .ssh/authorized\_keys in roots's home on the remote machines
 * Python > 2.6